K18192jz/LCD-LogicFlow/README.md

 sizeArr: The number of items in the array (arr).

-currentPage: A string representing the name of the current page.
+currentPage: A string representing the name of the current page should be like "      Volume    " (16 charecters).

-previousPage: A string representing the name of the previous page.
+previousPage: A string representing the name of the previous page (when you pick "      back      " ).

 Function Workflow: